Table of Contents

 At my request, a kit has been assembled by Thermoworks and at a bargain price, this one for the serious backyard cook.
 Place the Armored Smokehouse Penetration probe in meat to monitor its progress, and place the High-Temp Flexible Ceramic Fiber-Insulated Probe on the grill, or smoker to keep tabs on it.
 It can handle any temp because it is flexible you can get the sensor anywhere and you are likely to hit you want it.
-It’s possible for you to move the Mini meter from probe to probe and get rapid readings.
+It’s possible for you to move the Mini meter from the probe to probe and get rapid readings.
 And then there is the super thin Fast-Response Probe to use with precise readings in less than three seconds on thin cuts or to spot check your meat.
 The kit is $25 less compared to the items.

 Click here to read our test results and review of the Mini Handheld Thermocouple Thermometer #MTC

 This is the ultimate pro-grade leave-in thermometer with 6 thermocouple probe ports.
-The meter is small, in regards to the size of a pack of cigs, it runs on a rechargeable battery for 24 hours plus, and it talks to your phone, tablet and computer.
-It draws a graph that as a csv file to open in a spreadsheet you can view in real time and download, plus it remembers all your cooks and keeps all the data.
+The meter is small, in regards to the size of a pack of cigs, it runs on a rechargeable battery for 24 hours plus, and it talks to your phone, tablet, and computer.
+It draws a graph that as a CSV file to open in a spreadsheet you can view in real time and download, plus it remembers all your cooks and keeps all the data.

 For pizza cooks: Infrared laser

 Infrared laser guns are made to read the temperature of a hot surface like a frying pan, a pizza stone, or a griddle.
-They cannot accurately read meat temp nor can they measure the air inside a grill or the temp of a grate.
+They cannot accurately read meat temp nor can they measure the air inside a grill or the temp of a great.
 Do not let the laser fool you, it’s a targeting aid, the actual surface being read is larger than the laser, so it cannot measure something narrow like the grates on your grill.
 But if you are serious about pizza on the grill, you want one.

 maverick gun thermometer for bbq